CanInBad/BDCC_wiki/Writing-scenes-for-the-Scene-Converter.md

 ```

 To preview this scene, copy it into the scene converter, then press Convert and then Test Scene.
+You don't need much more if you just want a scene with actions.
+If you want to run code when you select certain actions, you will have to use someone's help or by learning gdscript yourself.

 ![pic](https://user-images.githubusercontent.com/14040378/221592289-b4dfd327-6a1e-488c-af6c-5a353a8e9edc.png)